igucalo78/helm-charts/README.md

 ### Fixed

 - State DB
-    - The persistency of the State DB Configuration is turned off to avoid misconfiguration when upgrading the RIC
+    - The persistence of the State DB Configuration is turned off to avoid misconfiguration when upgrading the RIC